Why Study Physics?

 Graduating with a B. Sc in Physics

 According to the Canadian Association of Physicists, the employment rate for individuals with undergraduate physics degrees is 98%, and 99% for those with graduate degrees.
-A Bachelor of Science degree in Physics is also a gateway to advanced degree programs in physics, astrophysics, engineering, chemistry, mathematics, medicine, and business administration (MBA).
+A Bachelor of Science degree in Physics is also a gateway to advanced degree programs in physics, astronomy, engineering, chemistry, mathematics, medicine, and business administration (MBA).

 Sample courses offered: